dicearr/koa-rester/README.md

 rester.add(model, 'resource').rest({
   after: async (ctx) => {
     try {
-      // It will be executed in any REST request await next();
+      // It will be executed in all the REST requests await next();
     } catch (err) {
       ctx.body = { message: err.message };